 The scarcity of money leads to the souring of relationships; to the extent, it drives people to death.
 It captures the environment at a small beauty parlor also very well.
 The girls who are there but no one notices them.
 An owner who has to run the parlor as business and also manage the girls as employees.
 The pushes and pulls between girls, the tantrums of the customers who come here to get pampered and the wedding seasons when everyone lines up at the parlor.

-Rani the young girl, works in a beauty parlors and her world is limited to 4 members of her family and few colleagues in the parlor and one friend in neighborhood.
-At home it is her sister-in-law who takes the decisions and at parlor the owner of the parlor and Rani continues to live life on a day to day basis with no long term plans in her head, spending some time watching TV and reading Filmfare.
-Shahrukh Khan plays a very important role in her life, she sings his songs all the time, watches all his movies no matter how many times they are replayed on TV and collects his pictures to create an album out of it.
-Every time she is lost, she finds solace in him till the time she is so dejected that even he seems distant and aloof.
+Rani the young girl, works in a beauty parlor.
+Her world is limited to 4 members of her family and few colleagues in the parlor.
+And one friend in the neighborhood.
+At home, it is her sister-in-law who takes the decisions and at parlor the owner of the parlor.
+Rani continues to live life on a day to day basis with no long-term plans in her head, spending some time watching TV and reading Filmfare.
+Shahrukh Khan plays a very important role in her life.
+She sings his songs all the time.
+Watches all his movies no matter how many times they are replayed on TV.
+And collects his pictures to create an album out of it.
+Every time she is lost, she finds solace in him until the time she is so dejected that even he seems distant and aloof.

 The character of the patriarch of the family is so typical that I could imagine an old man lost in himself.
 Living with his books and his random walks.
 And trying hard not to be a burden or an obstacle in anyone’s life.
 A man that belonged to a generation that accepted what life gave them.
 And never fought to get everything around them.
 The sister-in-law is a typical girl who comes to the house starry-eyed.
 But the life makes her bitter as she struggles to manage the resources of the family, to keep up with the demands of the society.
 And is always concerned about what would others say about the family condition.
 The kid is someone who ends up being a source of solace for everyone.
 And it is his company and his antics that comfort anyone.